justinrleung/justinrleung.github.io/_pages/research.md

 author_profile: true
 ---

-Under construction!
+## Main projects

-> Argument structure of directional motion predicates in Cantonese
+* Directional motion expression in Cantonese
+** Variation in heritage Cantonese
+** Argument structure

+## Side projects

-> Passivizable verb-indirect object-direct object constructions in Cantonese
+* Passivizable verb-indirect object-direct object constructions in Cantonese
+* Adjective ordering in Lingala
+* Prosody of rhetorical questions (with Angelika Kiss and Roger Lo)

+## Past projects

-> Verb particles in the history of French
+* Verb particles in the history of French (with Michelle Troberg)

-> Adjective ordering in Lingala